JazzMaster/LazGFX/README.md

 ## Laz GrFX-
-An Extended SDL replacement of the "Borland Graphics Interface" (BGI) For Lazarus/FPC Written in SEMI-PURE Pascal
+An Extended SDL replacement of the "Borland Graphics Interface" (BGI) For Lazarus/FPC

+(SEMI-PURE Pascal is used here)

-A VB(visual Basic or VB.NET) could fork from this, if needed.
+A VB(visual Basic or VB.NET) - or even python- could fork from this, if needed.
 -Who nose, I might even just fork it myself!